In order to make a system observable, it must be instrumented: That is, code from the system’s components must emit traces, metrics, and logs.

-The OpenTelemetry project facilitates the instrumenting of applications.
-The exact installation mechanism for OpenTelemetry varies based on the language you’re developing in, but there are some similarities covered below.
+The exact installation mechanism for manual and automatic instrumentation varies based on the language you’re developing in, but there are some similarities covered in the sections below.

 Configuration is available via environment variables and possibly language specific means such as system properties in Java.
 At a minimum, a service name must be configured to identify the service being instrumented.
 A variety of other configuration options are available and may include: